Behind the staggering success of MrBeast - KESQ

 Some critics have accused Donaldson, who did not respond to CNN’s request for an interview, of exploiting vulnerable people to generate views and revenue.

-But Vince Miller, who teaches sociology and cultural studies at the University of Kent in the UK and has written a scholarly paper on MrBeast, argues that Donaldson has been innovative in the way he leverages YouTube’s revenue-sharing model to support charitable causes.
+But Miller, the UK scholar, argues that Donaldson has been innovative in the way he leverages YouTube’s revenue-sharing model to support charitable causes.

 As Miller sees it, Donaldson is asking viewers simply to watch his videos and be entertained, as opposed to donating their time or money.
 And the more people watch, the more Donaldson earns and can donate to charity.